-Java usage
+Java Usage

-Launcher can be run as a Java command, without using the Shell (nuxeoctl) or Batch (nuxeoctl.bat) script.
+Launcher can be run as a Java command, without using the Shell (nuxeoct1) or Batch (nuxeoct1.bat) script.

 The equivalent Java command to Shell command is printed at startup.
 See the line starting with "Launcher command:".
 It can be reused for writing your own scripts.